MicrosoftDocs/power-platform/power-platform/guidance/coe/setup-core-components.md

     1. This will open a new tab to the flow's details page.

-    1. Select **Turn On** in the Ribbon.
+    1. Select **Turn On**.

 1. Trigger the sync flows to populate your data.

     1. Select **Copy of Admin \| Sync Template v2**.

-    1. This will open a new tab to the flow's details page.
+This will open a new tab to the flow's details page.

-    1. Select **Run** in the Ribbon.
+    1. Select **Run**.

 ## Set up Audit Log sync

-The Audit Log sync flow connects to the Office 365 Audit Log to gather telemetry data (unique users, launches) for Power Apps apps.
+The Audit Log sync flow connects to the Office 365 Audit Log to gather telemetry data (unique users, launches) for apps.
 The CoE Starter Kit will work without this flow; however the usage information (app launches, unique users) in the Power BI dashboard will be blank.

 The [Set up Audit Log](setup-auditlog.md) section walks you through how to set up the custom connector and flow to start collecting telemetry information.

-## Set up Power BI Dashboard
+## Set up the Power BI dashboard

-The CoE Power BI Dashboard provides a holistic view with visualizations and insights into resources in your tenant: Environments, Power Apps apps, Power Automate flows, Connectors, Connection References, Makers and Audit Logs.
-Telemetry from the Audit Log is stored from the moment you set up the CoE Starter Kit, so over time you can look back and identify trends for longer than 28 days.
+The CoE Power BI Dashboard provides a holistic view with visualizations and insights into resources in your tenant: environments, apps, Power Automate flows, connectors, connection references, makers, and audit logs.
+Telemetry from the audit log is stored from the moment you set up the CoE Starter Kit, so over time you can look back and identify trends for longer than 28 days.

 The [Set up Power BI](setup-powerbi.md) section walks you through how to set up the dashboard.

 ## Share apps with other admins

-The Core Components solution does not contain any apps for makers or end users, only admin-specific apps.
+The Core Components solution doesn't contain any apps for makers or users, only admin-specific apps.

-The user account who uploaded the solution and the Environment admin of the Environment the solution exists in will have full access to the solution, however you might want to share these apps with specific other users.
-To find more information on sharing, see the [documentation on sharing Canvas Apps](https://docs.microsoft.com/powerapps/maker/canvas-apps/share-app).
+The user account who uploaded the solution, and the Environment admin of the environment the solution exists in, will have full access to the solution; however, you might want to share these apps with specific other users.
+More information: [Share a canvas app in Power Apps](https://docs.microsoft.com/powerapps/maker/canvas-apps/share-app)

 These components are designed to give admins better visibility and overview of resources and usage in their environments.
-None of the components are to be shared with makers or end users.
+None of the components are to be shared with makers or users.

-## Wait for flows to complete
+## Wait for flows to finish

-Once the Sync flows have finished running (depending on the number of environments and resources, this can take a few hours) you are ready to use the Core Components of the CoE Starter Kit.
+After the sync flows have finished running (depending on the number of environments and resources, this can take a few hours) you're ready to use the core components of the CoE Starter Kit.

-To check the status:
+**To check the status of a flow**

 1. Select **Admin \| Sync Template v2**.